CS112-F16/notes/grading_rubric.md

 	</tr>
 	<tr>
 		<td align="right">5%</td>
-		<td>The user interface is meets the specifications and is natural for the user.</td>
+		<td>The user interface meets the specifications and is natural for the user.</td>
 	</tr>